-- Tufts Online courses have the same academic expectations as face-to-face courses at Tufts.
-Policies and procedures regarding adding, dropping, withdrawal, and the pass/fail grade option are identical.
-Tufts students apply these courses towards graduation requirements in the same way that Tufts face-to-face courses apply.
+- Tufts students apply these courses towards graduation requirements in the same way that Tufts face-to-face courses apply.
+See policy specifics under the special note below.

-- Tufts Online courses will be graded according to standards used by Tufts University.
-Every course instructor will have expectations for the quantity and quality of the work you do to complete the course and will affect the evaluation of your work for the course and grade.
+- Tufts virtual courses will be graded according to standards used by Tufts University.
+Every course instructor will set expectations for the quantity and quality of the work you do to complete the course and will affect the evaluation of your work for the course and grade.

-Special Note to Tufts Undergraduate students: by vote of the Faculty of the School of Arts & Sciences and the School of Engineering, up to five courses designated as online can count toward graduation.
+Special Note to Tufts Undergraduate students: by vote of the Faculty of the School of Arts & Sciences and the School of Engineering, up to five courses designated as online (including virtual synchronous or asynchronous) can count toward graduation for students who matriculated prior to Fall 2018.
+For students who matriculated after Fall 2018, 15 SHUs of online course work can count towards graduation.
 For more information, contact your adviser or consult the Tufts University Bulletin.
 This information is subject to change without notice and the latest policies can be found in the current Tufts University Bulletin.

 Technical Requirements Policy